The classic Italian recipe of “Tiramisu”. The original one!

 Layers of Savoiardi biscuits ( Italian Ladyfingers) soaked in coffee and filled with delicious mascarpone cream.

-If you search on the internet for a tiramisu’ recipe, you find that everyone has their own way of doing it, often adding ingredients that have nothing to do with the authentic Italian recipe.
+If you search on the internet for a tiramisu’ recipe, you find that everyone has their own way of doing it.
+Unfortunately often adding ingredients that have nothing to do with the original Italian recipe.

 There are many recipes of tiramisu’ such as strawberry, chocolate, and others.